Privacy in Telecommunications

 Legal Framework

 Various laws and regulations govern telecommunications privacy.
 In the United States, the Telecommunications Consumer Protection Act (TCPA) establishes guidelines for the use of consumer data by telecommunication providers.
-Additionally, the Federal Communications Commission (FCC) enforces regulations to protect consumer privacy.

 Consumer Rights